 5. Don’t physically, sexually, verbally, or psychologically abuse your child.

 6. When you tell your child to do something, see to it that it gets done promptly.

 7. Set a fantastic example for your children.

 8. Don’t abuse drugs or alcohol.
 Chemically impaired parents are a source of embarrassment, shame, stress, and violence for children.

 9. Assign your children age-appropriate chores beginning when they’re old enough to pick up their toys and continue this practice until they leave home.

 10. Establish a code of conduct.
 If you don’t, your children will adopt one that may endanger their lives and the lives of others.

-13. Praise your children sincerely and appropriately when they deserve it.
+13. Praise your children's effort, behavior, and achievement sincerely and appropriately when they deserve it.